Dev100123/Cross-Dataset-Generalisation-of-Rice-Leaf-Disease-Classifiers/README.md

-Code for the paper **“Cross-Dataset Generalisation of Rice Leaf Disease Classifiers: Evaluating Intra-Crop Domain Shift and Target-Domain Adaptation”** Rajib Chandra Ghosh, Semanto Mondal, Alberto Moccardi, Flora Amato — DIETI, University of Naples Federico II.
+Code for the paper **“Cross-Dataset Generalisation of Rice Leaf Disease Classifiers: Evaluating Intra-Crop Domain Shift and Target-Domain Adaptation”** Flora Amato, Rajib Chandra Ghosh, Semanto Mondal, Alberto Moccardi — DIETI, University of Naples Federico II.

 Deep models for rice leaf disease classification routinely report >90% accuracy, but almost always on a held-out split of the *same* dataset.
 This repository contains the full pipeline for a leakage-controlled,